What is it?

 Examples of requests that should come through the Initiative Intake process are:

-- Brand new technology
+- New technology request

-- Assistance with defining a business problem
+- Need help defining a business problem

 - Assistance improving business processes

-- Assistance exploring possibilities
+- Want help exploring technology possibilities

 Examples of requests that should not be submitted through the initiative intake process are: